 - The superiors must ensure that the team members are assigned responsibilities according to their key responsibility areas and specializations: Never impose your decisions or views on others.
 Things must be discussed with everyone before implementation.
 An individual has to be a little more flexible and adjusting at workplaces.
 Never be too demanding or rigid.
 Things can’t always be just like the way you want.

-- Be impartial at work: Do not favour anyone just because he is your friend.
+- Be impartial at work: Do not favor anyone just because he is your friend.
 Stand by what is right and do oppose someone who is wrong.
 Do not blame anyone just because you do not like him.
 An individual must be judged by the hard work he puts in and not by his physical appearance or relations with you.

 - Never discuss your work and responsibilities with others and learn to keep things a little confidential: Never spread unnecessary and baseless rumors about anyone.
 Gossips and backbiting must be strictly avoided at work.
 Encourage healthy competition at work and stay away from controversies.
 Too much of a friendship at work is bad and must be avoided.
 Avoid doing personal favours at work.